richtong/nvim.lazyvim/README_RICH.md

       installed
 - [x] MarkdownPreview gives an error message.
 This is because lazy loading was not implemented should be fixed in next release of lazyvim
+- [x] debugging this is equally strange.
+You should create a minimal directory in the lua area.
+Do not put these into ./plugins as it will mask the items.
+      These should have the full requier(_plugin_).setup() in them and then you run with with `nvim --clean -u _name of minimal lua init file.lua`
+- [x] The confusion that is config files.
+The first thing is that most neovim plugins says you should do a `require("_plugin_name").setup()` to get setup to run but this is not how LazyVim works.
+What you need to do is just put in the a dictionary item with the name of the plugin and then all the setup options into the string into the `opts` item that is passed to setup into a .lua file in [./lua/plugins](./lua/plugins/).
+This is because LazyVim is special it reads all the .lua files in the plugins folder and finds the name of the plugin, then executes the setup function with whatever is in the opts dictionary item.
 - [x] Code companion is [cool](https://github.com/olimorris/codecompanion.nvim)
       because it lets you load all different models.
 The require is pretty complicated but basicaly you create functions which extend the core adapters See the codecompletion options for details.
 - [x] If there is a plugin which is not part of LazyVim, be very careful about adding it, you should study the Keymaps to make sure you should disable something.
 For instance [Code